-So now, with those points out of the way lets look at the good and the bad things I observed in the Great Barrier Reef.
+So now, with those points out of the way lets look at the good and the bad things I observed Scuba Diving the Great Barrier Reef.

 We started our trip from Lizard Island and immediately headed out to Osprey Reef and were treated to amazing visibility, this continued for the next few days all the way to Bougainville Reef.
-40+ meter visibility is the best i’ve seen anywhere, ever.
-The second part of the trip around the Ribbon Reef’s were unfortunately not so good with visibility ranging from 10-20 metres.
+40+ meter visibility is the best I’ve seen anywhere, ever.
+The second part of the trip around the Ribbon Reef was unfortunately not so good with visibility ranging from 10-20 meters.

-Here’s a few of my personal highlights from the trip:
+Here are a few of my personal highlights from the trip

 Spending time with the Potato Cod

 What a funny creature the Potato Cod is.
-Being up to 8.5ft long and weighing 200+ lbs, they seem inquisitive by nature and can be a little intimidating when they swim close by, as they often do.
+They are up to 8.5ft long and weighing 200+ lbs.
+They seem inquisitive by nature and can be a little intimidating when they swim close by.
+And they often do.
 We spotted this guy out in the blue when diving at “Corner Shop” on Bougainville Reef.
 As I slowly approached him he seemed to pay no attention to me whatsoever.
-Fairly slow moving and kind of dopey looking, I won’t forget him anytime soon.
+Fairly slow-moving and kind of dopey looking, I won’t forget him anytime soon.

 If I had to pick a favourite dive site for the trip it would be Steve’s bommie.
-We didn’t have the best visibility but the dive was an amazing one.
+We didn’t have the best visibility but the dive was an amazing site.
 The site is a pinnacle that rises up from 35m to about 3m.
 We started deep and slowly circled the structure, gradually ascending.
-We saw colourful soft and hard coral, large schools of snapper, leaf scorpion fish and a cool Nudibranch I’d never seen before.
+We saw colourful soft and hard coral.
+Large schools of snapper, leaf scorpionfish and a cool Nudibranch I’d never seen before.

 The conditions of the coral varied wildly from dive site to dive site as you would expect but several of the dive sites we visited were in really bad shape.
 Areas that were once packed with living coral now looked like a coral graveyard.
 Brown and algae covered.

-Having dived in Indonesia and The Phillipines we’re pretty spoilt for super diverse species.
+Having dived in Indonesia and The Philippines we’re pretty spoilt for super-diverse species.
 We saw a lot of awesome stuff in the GBR but we found it quite limited in comparison.
-There wasn’t a huge amount of good macro such as Nudibranchs or Pygymy sea horses.
+There wasn’t a huge amount of good macro such as Nudibranchs or Pygmy sea horses.

 We probably saw the best there is to offer